Sneakers: Use in sports

-Running shoes

-Running shoes come in a range of shapes suited to different running styles/abilities.
+Sneakers intended for running come in a range of shapes suited to different purposes.
 Generally, they are divided by running style: the majority are for heel-toe joggers/runners which are further subdivided into 'neutral', 'overpronation' and 'underpronation'.
 However, most evidence-based comparisons show no reduction in lower-limb running injuries from prescribing different types of shoe for different foot types.
 The shoes are constructed with a complex structure of "rubber" with plastic/metal stiffeners to restrict foot movement.
 More advanced runners tend to wear flatter and flexible shoes, which allow them to run more quickly with greater comfort.

 According to the NPD Group, one in four pairs of running shoes that were sold in the United States in 2016 were bought from an online retailer.